The rise of the smartphone

 Around a third of the doctors surveyed said they’ve used WhatsApp or other web-based messaging apps to send clinical information.

-NHSE has since adapted further and released new guidance, in response to crises such as the Grenfell Tower fire and terrorist attacks.
-This guidance recognised that medics had utilised instant messaging to help co-ordinate efficient and safe patient care in these emergency situations.
-It should be noted NHSE does not currently endorse a particular app.
-Instead it outlines the information governance points that should be considered when sending patient information through these routes.
+NHSE has since adapted its advice and released guidance in 2018 in response to crises such as the Grenfell Tower fire and terrorist attacks.
+This guidance has now been replaced by NHSX guidance on using mobile messaging, but it recognised that medics had utilised instant messaging to help co-ordinate efficient and safe patient care in these emergency situations.
+It should be noted NHSX does not currently endorse a particular app.
+Instead, it offers advice to support the safe and secure use of mobile messaging.

 Messaging app dilemmas